shelleyolivia/learn-tutorials/avalanche/create-a-decentralized-kickstarter.md

 ## ScrollShowbarComponent
 This component renders a carousel which is used by various other components to display a list of projects.

+Don't forget to change the contract address in `App.js` file before starting up the react app.

 # Walkthrough
+You can check out the live demo of the dApp [here](https://hyp3r5pace.github.io/crowdfunding-platform-avalanche/)

 ## Create Project
 ![gif displaying the process of creating a project](https://github.com/figment-networks/learn-tutorials/raw/master/assets/create-a-decentralized-kickstarter-01.gif)